 Co-opted Trustee

-I work for the Pharmacology department at the University of Oxford and joined NPUK in order to further the charity's understanding of medical research that could potentially have a huge effect on the lives of those affected by Niemann-Pick disease.
+I work for the Pharmacology department at the University of Oxford and joined NPUK in order to further the charity’s understanding of medical research that could potentially have a huge effect on the lives of those affected by Niemann-Pick diseases.

-In fact, the studies my laboratory does in understanding and treating lysosomal storage diseases has already had a direct impact on how we understand and treat lysosomal storage diseases such as Niemann-Pick disease.
+In fact, the studies my laboratory does in understanding and treating lysosomal storage diseases has already had a direct impact on how we understand and treat lysosomal storage diseases such as Niemann-Pick diseases.
 An example of such an instance can be found in our pioneering of a novel approach to treating inherited metabolic diseases, which led directly to the development of an approved drug (miglustat) for type 1 Gaucher disease.

 Currently our lab is focused on N-C, with ongoing studies on the pathogenic cascade, mechanisms of immune activation, biomarker identification and the trialling of therapies in a mouse model of the disorder.
-We are of course hoping for a positive breakthrough, which will ultimately help every individual affected by Niemann-Pick disease.
+We are of course hoping for a positive breakthrough, which will ultimately help every individual affected by Niemann-Pick diseases.

 Thomas Kirkegaard